 Such an adopted standard (rather than this ISAP) applies to those actuaries who are subject to such body’s standards, except as otherwise directed by such body (for example with respect to cross-border work).

+If an actuarial standard-setting body wishes to adopt or endorse this ISAP it is essential to ensure that existing standards are fully consistent with ISAP 1 as this ISAP relies upon ISAP 1 in many respects.

-When this ISAP is translated, the adopting body should select three verbs that embody the concepts of “must”, “should”, and “may”, as described in paragraph 1.6 – Language of ISAP 1, even if such verbs are not the literal translation of “must”, “should”, and “may”.
+When this ISAP is translated, the adopting body should select three verbs that embody the concepts of “must”, “should”, and “may”, as described in paragraph 1.6.
+Language of ISAP 1, even if such verbs are not the literal translation of “must”, “should”, and “may”.

-This ISAP is not binding upon an actuary unless the actuary states that some or all of the work has been performed in compliance with this ISAP.
+This ISAP is only binding upon an actuary if the actuary states that some or all of the work has been performed in compliance with this ISAP (e.g. if directed to do so by the principal), or if directed by the actuary’s standard-setting body.

 This ISAP was adopted by the IAA Council in [month year].